PRIORITY BILLS:Unable to load updates

 Key Facts

-• Timeline for Implementation: If passed, the resolution would take effect immediately, blocking the proposed exports.
+• Timeline for implementation: If passed, the prohibition would take effect immediately.

 Arguments in Support